If you decide to continue working past the State Pension age, you could be paying unnecessary tax.

 Want to discuss your future retirement plans?

 Traditional retirements are a thing of the past.
 We’re living longer and have more flexible income options to make our money work harder at retirement.
-If you would like to discuss any elements of your future retirement plans, please speak to Chris Slatter on email@example.com or 01295 250401.
+If you would like to discuss any elements of your future retirement plans, please contact our Wealth Planning team on firstname.lastname@example.org or 01295 250401 or contact us here.